cfoxon/kingfarmer/README.md

 3. python (or python3) main.py

  Option 1 will water all planted seeds at SPT: 0
  - if the player does not have enough water, watering will maximize for BUDS

  Option 2 will harvest all SPT: 0 with WATER: 0

  Option 3 will plant the maximum number of seeds

  Option 4 shows a 7-day forecast

  Option 5 shows a refreshed summary

  Option 6 to change to a different account

+4. BONUS not in the menu yet and early but very usable: Water tower upgrader python or (python3) twrbuy.py

+  Upgrade water towers in bulk.
+Choose the level, quantity, and max price